hippware/dawdle/README.md

 SQS delays are limited to 15 minutes.
 We handle longer delays by using multiple chained messages, so factor this into any capacity calculations you're doing.

+## TODO

+- [ ] Add tests for Poller and MessageEncoder
+- [ ] Figure out a better way to test the SQS backend
+- [ ] Have multiple backends running at the same time and allow callers to specify which backends events will be dispatched via.